SUI-Components/sui/packages/sui-react-router/README.md

 #### Props
 ##### `to`
 A location destination.
-Usually this is a string or an object, with the following semantics:
+Usually this is a string or a function, with the following semantics:

 * If it's a string it represents the absolute path to link to, e.g. `/users/123` (relative paths are not supported).
-* If it's an object it can have four keys:
-  * `pathname`: A string representing the path to link to.
-  * `query`: An object of key:value pairs to be stringified.
-  * `hash`: A hash to put in the URL, e.g. `#a-hash`.
-  * `state`: State to persist to the `location`.
-* A function that receives the `location`.
-The function must return a string or an object with the previous mentioned four keys.
+* If it's a function, it receives the `location` as a parameter and it must return the string following the rules of the previous point.
 * If it is not specified, an anchor tag without an `href` attribute will be rendered.

 _Note: @s-ui/react-router currently does not manage scroll position, and will not scroll to the element corresponding to `hash`._